Twitter

 Guildford Grove Primary School

-Guildford grove logoGuildford Grove is a two-form entry primary school, with a maintained nursery and a Specialist Centre for deaf children.
+Guildford grove logoGuildford Grove is a two-form entry primary school, with a nursery and a Specialist Centre for deaf children.
 Our school opened in September 2001 in an extensively refurbished and extended school building.

 At Guildford Grove, the needs of our children are first and foremost, meaning that education is tailored to their needs to ensure that all pupils achieve their full potential.
 We nurture each child on a personal level and provide them with an excellent education, so that the progress children make at this school is among the highest in the area.